-- 79. As described in section 2, the Code of Audit Practice frames a significant part of our wider scope responsibilities.
+- 79. As described previously, the Code of Audit Practice frames a significant part of our audit responsibilities.
 Following consideration of the size, nature and risks of the Board, the application of the full wider scope audit is judged by us not to be appropriate.
-Our annual audit work will therefore be restricted to: - Audit work to allow conclusions to be made on the appropriateness of the disclosures in the governance statement; and - Consideration of the financial sustainability of the organisation and the services that it delivers over the medium and longer term. - 80.
-Our planned audit work is risk based and proportionate.
-Our initial assessment builds upon the understanding of the Board's key priorities and risks which we developed from previous years, along with discussions with management and review of Board minutes and key strategy documents. - 81.
-The risk profile of public bodies for the 2020/21 audits is significantly affected by the COVID-19 pandemic.
-The pandemic has highlighted the importance of many long-standing issues facing public sector bodies such as the need for good governance, openness and transparency, and effective longer-term planning to deliver better
+Our annual audit work will therefore be restricted to: - Audit work to allow conclusions to be made on the appropriateness of the disclosures in the governance statement; and - Consideration of the financial sustainability of the Board and the services that it delivers over the medium and longer term. - 80.
+Our planned audit work against these two areas is risk based and proportionate.
+Our initial assessment builds upon our work in prior years to develop an understanding of the Board's key priorities and risks, along with discussions with management and review of Board minutes and key strategy documents. - At this stage of our audit planning process, we have identified one significant risk to the wider scope of our audit (Exhibit 4). - Audit planning however is a continuous process.
+We will report any other identified significant risks in our annual audit report.